SamoyaTech/D287-Custom-PC-Website/README.md

 *Mainscreen.html:*
 - line 43-44-added min and max inventory headers
-- line-added 55-56 min and max inventory rows
+- line 55-56-added min and max inventory rows

 •  Modify the sample inventory to include the maximum and minimum fields.